 In an increasingly demanding and stressful work culture, employees expect some type of recognition for their hard work and achievements.
-And this expectancy can have a huge impact on their employee experience – for better or worse.
 Companies that fail to recognize their workers through some type of acknowledgement and/or reward end-up damaging employee morale, productivity, and retention (Heller, 2017).
 But companies with robust employee recognition programs are known to have 31% lower voluntary turnover than those that don’t (Anderson, 2018).
-So this compelling business case has encouraged more and more managers to invest in corporate recognition programs.

 Several recognition trends have been observed throughout 2018.
 First, there’s been a noticeable shift in the broadcasting of employee recognition.
 While traditional recognition efforts were usually more of a private affair, a growing number of employees actually prefer to be publicly recognized for their achievements (Danna, 2018).
 And secondly, HR functions are becoming increasingly digitized and consolidated.
 Although traditional functions (e.g. payroll) have been automated for a while, new HR technology is digitizing different aspects of the employee experience – such as employee satisfaction and retention (Bersin, 2017).
 Both these developments reflect the increasing attention that employee recognition is receiving from business leaders in terms of their human capital strategy.